MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/03-plan-for-sharepoint.md

 #

 	business requirements gathering
 	Should ODSP admins specialize or work from a queue?
+How many and how organized?
 	Customization / templates
 	FastTrack